-The Technical Challenge consists of four parts A, B, C and D. Each of the parts can be attempted multiple times, in any order.
+The Technical Challenge consists of four parts: B, C, D and E for KidSize and A, C, D and E for AdultSize.
+Each of the parts can be attempted multiple times, in any order.
 The team might terminate a trial at any time, in order to reattempt the same part or switch to another part of the challenge.
 A trial terminates automatically when 25 minutes elapsed after the referee gave the start signal.
 This concludes the Technical Challenge for the team.
 The time is taken for each of the trials, if completed successfully.
 Ranking in the individual challenges is determined according to the rules defined for each individual challenge.
-For each part, the highest ranked team receives 10 points.
-The second team receives 7 points.
-The third team receives 5 points.
-All other teams who successfully managed this part of the challenge receive 3 points.
+For each part, the highest ranked fully successful team receives 10 points.
+The second fully successful team receives 7 points.
+The third fully successful team receives 5 points.
+All other teams who were fully successful in who successfully managed this part of the challenge receive 3 points.
+In case a team with only partial success has been ranked first, second or third in a challenge, they receive 5, 3 or 2 points respectively.
+Teams with only a partial success ranked fourth or lower do not receive any points.